How To Combine Text In Excel Using The Function TEXTJOIN (New Function!)

-With the release of Excel 2016 (as well as Excel Online, Mobile and Android versions), Microsoft has added six new functions to the line up.
+With the release of Excel 2016, Microsoft has added 6 new functions to the lineup.

 One of those brand-new functions is: ‘TEXTJOIN’.

-For this discussion, we will be working in Excel 2016 for Windows.
+For this tutorial, we will be working in Excel 2016 for Windows.

 How combining strings was originally done